Morgan State University logo

 Earl G. Graves School of Business and Management

-Named after alumnus Earl G. Graves, Sr., this school offers Bachelor of Science, Master of Science, Master of Business Administration (MBA), and PhD degree programs.
-Its programs are accredited by The Association to Advance Collegiate Schools of Business (AACSB).
+Named after alumnus Earl G. Graves, Sr., it offers Bachelor, Master, and PhD degree programs, all accredited by The Association to Advance Collegiate Schools of Business (AACSB).

 🏫